jpberriz/jpberriz.net/_posts/2022-01-17-dealing-with-abundance-and-excess.md

 ---
-title: Dealing with abundance and excess
+title: Details of a new process
 permalink: dealing-with-abundance-and-excess
 categories:
 - Life